vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 of the multitudes of finite selves and it is to be thoroughly understood so that one may not have any doubt about this doctrine.
 One should have a through knowledge of Siddhopaya, and likewise, one should also understand thoroughly the means of Prapatti that is to be adopted.
 Vedanta Desika has dispelled all doubts that may arise about the nature of Prapatti, the accessories and competency of Prapatti, in this section viz.
 Sadhyopaya Shodhanadhikara.
 This happens to be a powerful vindication of the doctrine of Prapatti and is of prime importance.

 It is argued by some that Prapatti is not within the competency of all people, as it is a vedic-dharma.
-It is restricted to the upper three classes as it is considered as a242
+It is restricted to the upper three classes as it is considered as a Yaga Vishehsa or a kind of sacrifice.

-Essence of Srimad Rahasyatraya Saram

-Yaga Vishehsa or a kind of sacrifice.
 The answer to this objection is that the above view is not in agreement with the scriptural declaration of Swetaswathara Upanishad, which describes that the Supreme Paramatman is the one refuge for all humanity.

 सर्वस्य प्रभुमीशानं सर्वस्य शरणं सुहृत् (9.3.
 3-17) मुमुक्षु शरणमहं प्रपद्ये